baiv84/weblibparser/README.md

 These variables are:

-- BASE_URL   (on-line library URL)
+- BOOK_TXT_FOLDER  (local folder to save books as a TXT files)
-- BOOK_FOLDER  (local folder to save books as a TXT files)
+- BOOK_IMAGE_FOLDER (local folder to save books images as graphic files)
-- IMAGE_FOLDER (local folder to save books images as graphic files)
+- DELAY_INTERVAL (time delay before next network operation in case of collision)

 Setup these options in accordance with your purposes and objectives.